jgathogo/hpa/USERSTORIES.md

-ra# User stories and activities
+# User stories and activities
 * As anyone I can visit apps.healthpovertyaction.or.ke and chose to see Call for Proposals
  * Project documentation
    * ~~Add a README file – explain what this project is all about~~